whatsa4/celestia.org/src/pages/markdown-pages/learn/modular-settlement-layers.md

 * Liquidity source: Liquidity that lives on the settlement layer can be utilized by all rollups on top.

 ##### Settlement in the modular stack
 Many blockchains can be used as settlement layers, though most of them are monolithic chains that are not specialized for settlement.
-A settlement layer in the modular stack can decouple the settlement functionality, which execution enables, from the remaining functions, consensus, and data availability.
-Since a modular settlement layer takes the form of a rollup, it is also referred to as a settlement rollup.
+A settlement layer in the modular stack can decouple the settlement functionality, which is execution, from the remaining functions, consensus, and data availability.
+Since a modular settlement layer can take the form of a rollup, it can also be referred to as a settlement rollup.

 - IMAGE HERE

-In this example, the rollup at the top is where user-facing applications live.
-Like a typical rollup, it publishes its batches of transactions to a settlement layer and pays a fee in its designated token.
+In the three-layer modular stack, the rollup at the top is where user-facing applications live.
+Like a typical rollup, it publishes batches of transactions to a settlement layer and pays a fee in its designated token.
 From there, the rollup doesn’t need to have any direct contact with Celestia.
 The settlement layer will independently build its own batches, which will include transaction data from the rollup, and publish them to Celestia.

-Alternatively, the rollup could publish its transaction data directly to Celestia and its proofs to the settlement rollup separately.
+Alternatively, the rollup could publish its transaction data directly to Celestia and its proofs to the settlement layer separately.
 Regardless, the process is abstracted away from users and apps as they are only exposed to the requirements on the rollup, such as the gas token and wallet type.

 #### Specialized settlement layers
 The primary purpose of settlement layers is to cater to the rollups that deploy on top.
 To create an optimal settlement layer for them, multiple optimizations are possible.